Dannymkushwa/Dannymkushwa/README.md

 - 👋 Hi, I’m @Dannymkushwa
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-Artificial Intelligence
+B. tech Computer Science and Engineering
 - 💞️ I’m looking to collaborate on ...
 Coding
 - 📫 How to reach me ... +263785856001